The September Sweet Spot: Why the 9th month is No. 1 for deals

 5. Aloha Hawaii

 What’s the best way to make summer last forever?
 Go somewhere that summer never ends.
 The reason you’ll find some of the year’s best deals on Hawaii resorts, flights and vacations?
-It’s a simple demand equation — less travelers are visiting the Aloha State between Labor Day and Christmas.
+It’s a simple demand equation—less travelers are visiting the Aloha State between Labor Day and Christmas.

 6. Find Some Island Time

 If Hawaii is too far away, don’t give up on the dream of your toes in the sand and an umbrella drink in hand.
-Hurricane season is the main reason why prices drop on Caribbean vacations and all-inclusive resorts.
+Hurricane season is the main reason why prices drop on Caribbean vacations and luxury resorts.
 Use a bit of the 50% savings on travel insurance for peace of mind, and then seek out a spot under the nearest palm tree.

 7. Reach New Heights